-The other program is a partnership is with Executive Travel for the NRDs to plant one million trees over the next five years through the ETGreen campaign, starting with 50,000 trees in 2022.
+2022: Executive Travel partnered with the NRDs to plant one million trees over five years through the ETGreen campaign, starting with 50,000 trees.
 ETGreen was launched in 2021 and is designed to help Executive Travel's customers offset their carbon footprint generated by airline travel.
-CPNRD utilizes the funding to provide cost-share to more landowners.
+CPNRD utilizes the funding to provide cost-share to landowners.